sdsc-hpc-training-org/Expanse-Notebooks/NumPy_Intro/README.md

 Before submitting your job, make sure to account for Expanse system resources and current availability.
 You can check the Expanse system status and learn more about its resources by visiting SDSC’s [Expanse User Guide](https://www.sdsc.edu/support/user_guides/expanse.html).

 For additional information on command-line options, please refer to [this GitHub repository](https://github.com/mkandes/galyleo).

+## Specifying the Environment

+1. Sigularity Container

+Singularity is a tool used for running complex applications on High Performance Computing (HPC) systems.
+The Expanse system has several pre-installed containers, including libraries such as PyTorch, Tapis, and TensorFlow.
+You can view the installed containers by navigating to the following directory:
+`/cm/shared/apps/containers/singularity`

+When launching a Jupyter Notebook with Singularity, you need to use the `--sif` option to specify the container image.
+For example, if you want to use the TensorFlow library, you would include the `--sif` option followed by the path to the TensorFlow container:

+ `--sif /cm/shared/apps/containers/singularity/tensorflow/tensorflow-latest.sif `

+ii)

 ## Modules
 At the beginning of each Jupyter Notebook, you will find a list of necessary modules and packages that need to be imported to ensure the notebook runs properly.
 Before running the notebook, check that your environment includes all the required modules.